Chicago tickets: how to buy safely (sports, concerts, comedy, theater)

 - the organizer’s official links

-If you want a fast baseline, bookmark ticket scams.
+If you want a safety baseline, keep our ticket scams guide bookmarked.

 Step 2: What tends to sell out in Chicago